mrjones2014/smart-splits.nvim/README.md

 command = "smart-splits.nvim.resize-right"
 ```

-The Herdr plugin invokes smart-splits commands directly in Neovim when the focused pane is a Neovim pane; otherwise it focuses or resizes the adjacent Herdr pane.
-Neovim panes are identified using a marker recorded on startup, which keeps dispatch responsive without coupling Herdr keybindings to Neovim keymaps.
+The dispatch script routes the keypress to Neovim when the focused pane is a Neovim pane (identified via a marker file written on startup), otherwise it focuses or resizes the adjacent Herdr pane.

 #### Configuring the Herdr resize amount

-By default the plugin resizes non-Neovim Herdr panes by 0.03.
+By default the dispatch script resizes non-Neovim Herdr panes by `0.03`.
 To customize this, create a `config.sh` file in the plugin config directory Herdr creates for you:

 ```sh
 herdr plugin config-dir smart-splits.nvim